platformsh/platformsh-docs/sites/platform/src/increase-observability/metrics/grid.md

 Metrics graphs for the App-Horizon worker container show CPU, RAM, and disk allocation and usage.
-The persistent disk has been configured in the [app configuration](/create-apps/app-reference/single-runtime-image.md#top-level-properties) at 1.91&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.
+The persistent disk has been configured in the [app configuration](/create-apps/app-reference/single-runtime-image.md#top-level-properties) at 1.91 GB, while the temporary disk is 3.99 GB by default.

 ![All of the metrics for the App-Horizon worker container](/images/metrics/horizon-worker-container.png)

 Metrics graphs for the App-Schedule worker container show CPU, RAM, and disk allocation and usage.
-The persistent disk has been configured in the [app configuration](/create-apps/app-reference/single-runtime-image.md#top-level-properties) at 1.91&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.
+The persistent disk has been configured in the [app configuration](/create-apps/app-reference/single-runtime-image.md#top-level-properties) at 1.91 GB, while the temporary disk is 3.99 GB by default.

 ![All of the metrics for the App-Horizon worker container](/images/metrics/schedule-worker-container.png)